ipilcher/fdf/doc/filter-api.md

 Examples of other actions include:

 * In stateful mode, the [multicast DNS filter](mdns-filter.md) adds information about any queries that it forwards to a global data structure.
-This data structure is used to determine if any response packets that it receives should be forwarded.
+When an mDNS response it received, this data structure is used to determine the network to which the response should be forwarded (if any).

 * The [IP set filter](ipset-filter.md) adds the source address and source port of any packets that it processes to a kernel IP set.